Last Updated September 9 2020

 Verified providers can sell their themes in the Shopify theme store.
 There’s around 70 themes available.
 Verified providers are vetted to ensure they provide proper support— there’s nothing more frustrating than a theme that’s out of date in a year.

 Unverified themes are for sale on other marketplaces like Theme Forest, which has over 900 Shopify themes.

 Shopify’s difference in themes represents its most users are power users— and will likely be more comfortable jumping into code.
 Squarespace has many power users and is definitely customizable by code but their theme customization tools are built to be used by anybody.

-Squarespace's Site Styles is the best theme customization tool of any website builder.
-Many competitors have used it as inspiration for their own customization tools.
+Squarespace’s has the best theme customization tool of any website builder.